TallKite/linnstrument-firmware/README.md

   *Exporting: Download an export-request file from the wiki.
 In your DAW, set the input of midi track A and the output of midi track B to your LinnStrument.
 Put the export-request midi file at the start of track B. Then start recording on track A. When your LinnStrument stops sending midi, stop recording.
 Save the midi on track A to a midi file (i.e. export it from your DAW), preferably as format 0.
 Name it something informative such as "lightPattern31edoFretboard.mid" or "22edoScales.mid".
 Later on you can import this file to restore your settings.
 Or share it on the wiki.*

-  *A single NRPN will import/export one setting, and you can change multiple settings with a midi file containing multiple NRPNs.
+  *A single NRPN will import/export one setting.
+You can create your own NRPN files by editing a copy of an export request file and changing the last number in the first 4 messages.
+You can change multiple settings with a midi file containing multiple NRPNs.
 For an example of this, see below setCCfadersTo21-28.mid for clip launching.
 Bulk exports consist of a single NRPN followed by multiple polypressure messages.
 A midi file can contain multiple NRPNs and/or multiple bulk exports.
-See midi.txt for the details.*
+See https://github.com/TallKite/linnstrument-firmware/blob/main/midi.txt for the details.*

   *Exporting multiple requests: 1st method: Record each export individually.
 Then position those midi clips next to each other in your DAW, and save them all as one file.
 2nd method: Send the first request and see in your DAW where the LinnStrument stops sending midi.
 Position the next request file in track B about 1/10 of a second after that.
 Position additional request files similarly.
 Record all requests at once, and save the midi to a file as before.*